NordicESMhub/climate-data-tutorial/_episodes/01-introduction.md

 <img src="../fig/ECMWF_AMSUA_30052019.png" />
 *Source: [ECMWF AMSUA data coverage](https://www.ecmwf.int/en/forecasts/charts/monitoring/dcover?facets=undefined&time=2019053000,0,2019053000&obs=AMSUA&Flag=all)*

-However, the satellite signal has to be translated to climate variables and is often perturbed by the atmosphere (clouds, etc.) thus introducing additional uncertainties and reducing the geographical coverage.
+However, the satellite signal has to be "translated" into climate variables and is often significantly perturbed by the atmosphere (clouds, etc.) thus introducing additional uncertainties and reducing the actual geographical coverage.

 ## Indirect observations

-* indirect when they are derived from other observations, for example information related to past climate (these are sometimes referred to as "climate proxies") can be inferred from tree rings (dendrochronology), lake sediments (varves) or ice cores.
+Observations are described as **indirect** when they are derived from other observations, for example information related to past climate (these are sometimes referred to as "climate proxies") can be inferred from tree rings (dendrochronology), lake sediments (varves) or ice cores.

 <img src="../fig/frost_rings_375.jpg">
 *Source: [https://www.earth.columbia.edu](https://www.earth.columbia.edu/news/2004/story06-03-04.html)*